 Excessive hair loss is defined as daily hair loss of more than 100 strands of hair and the most common hair loss disorder in adult men and women is male and female pattern hair loss respectively.
 They are gradually progressive and follow a recognizable diffuse pattern.
-In male, there is usually receding hairline with baldness on the top of the scalp.
-In female, the hair becomes thin and fine over the crown and with reduction of hair volume.
+In the male, there is usually receding hairline with baldness on the top of the scalp.
+In the female, the hair becomes thin and fine over the crown and with reduction of hair volume.

 In this disorder, your own immune system, while protecting your body against foreign germs such as viruses and bacteria, mistakenly attacks your own hair follicles and leads to patchy hair loss on the scalp.
-This can sometimes occur even on eye brow, beard and other areas with hair.
+This can sometimes occur even on eyebrow, beard and other areas with hair.

 Medical problems like scalp infections, thyroid disorders, and iron deficiency can cause hair loss.
 Some medications are also known to trigger hair loss.

 Dandruff is the shedding of dead skin cells from the scalp at an excessive rate and it can be itchy at times.
 It could be due to fungal organisms, infrequent shampooing of hair or inadequate rinsing.
-Treatment include scales softener and medicated prescriptive hair lotion or shampoo.
+Treatment includes scales softener and medicated prescriptive hair lotion or shampoo.

-Head lice are small, grayish wingless insects that are roughly the size of a sesame seed when fully grown.
+Head lice are small, greyish wingless insects that are roughly the size of a sesame seed when fully grown.
 They feed off blood obtained by biting the scalp.
 Symptoms vary from none to itchy scalp if one has developed sensitivity to their saliva.
 Dr Wong will start treatment when he identifies the live lice on the head.

 In essence, there are many different possibilities for your hair loss or scalp problem and making an accurate diagnosis is important.
 Please consult Dermatologist Dr Wong Soon Tee for a proper clinical evaluation and discussion about the most appropriate treatment option for your problem.